metatronOO7/Pre-Course-Git-Fu/README.md

     * History - did it upload to website?
     * Staging -yaaa
     * Remote - sweweeeeeet
-    * Commit -will this show
+    * Commit -one more time
     * Push - save changes to github.com

 ## Steps to our Lamba School Git Flow